This post may contain affiliate links. See our disclosure policy.

 More Sweet Homemade Treats

-- Cover and let it rise in a warm place until doubled, about 1 hour.
+- Let rise until doubled, about 1 hour.

 - Place on a cookie sheet and allow enough room to let them rise.
-They rise for about 30 min.
+Let rise for about 30 min.
 Heat vegetable oil to 375 degrees.

 Tips on Making the Best Donuts